Skip links

 in Tags

 Rome.
-Bozzini and Mosconi patented Creso wheat, obtained in “gamma fields” with radioactive cesium, which randomly modifies the genetics of the wheat arranged in a radial pattern around the sample.
+Bozzini and Mosconi patent creso wheat, obtained in “gamma fields” with radioactive cesium, which randomly modifies the genetics of the wheat arranged in a radial pattern around the sample.
 Then the most promising specimens are selected.
 The experiments are conducted by Barilla in collaboration

 1973